- A delivery route business means buying a franchise from a well-established brand to own, operate, and deliver using its existing routes.

 - Business owners should come up with a robust plan for managing routes and drivers once they take ownership.

-If you’re looking for a profitable business, you might not have considered delivery routes, but they’re a hidden treasure in the franchising world.
+If you are looking for a profitable business, you might not have considered delivery routes, but they’re a hidden treasure in the franchising world.
+They offer a reliable income stream.

-The global logistics market is already thriving and is expected to expand further in the coming years.
+The global logistics market is already thriving and is expected to expand further in the coming years, presenting an excellent opportunity to buy delivery routes.
 It is expected to reach $6.55 trillion by 2027.

 The best thing about delivery route businesses is that they provide a consistent but passive source of income.
 Simply put, a delivery route business buys a franchise from an already established company to own, operate, and deliver on one of its routes.
 Before getting into the delivery route business, you should learn the basics of buying delivery routes.